kittykatattack/ga/README.md

 ##### The aliens' random start positions

 Before we generate any aliens, we need an array to store all the alien sprites.
-The `aliens` array is initialized in the `setup` function.
+An empty array called `aliens` is initialized in the `setup` function for this purpose.
 ```
 aliens = [];
 ```
 Each alien is then created in the `play` function, inside the same `if` statement we looked at above.
-The alien's image frames and states are set, its velocity (`vx` and `vy`) is initialized, it's positioned above the top stage boundary, and, finally, it's pushed into the `aliens` array.
+This code has a lot of work to do:

+- It sets the alien's image frames and states.
+- Its sets the alien's velocity (`vx` and `vy`.)
+- It positions the alien at a random horizontal position above the top stage boundary.
+- And, finally, it pushes the alien into the `aliens` array.

 Here's the full code that does all this:
 ```
 //Add one to the alienTimer.
 alienTimer++;